dyno-might/dyno-might.github.io/_posts/2022-07-04-blocked-persons.md

 ### Genders

-Here are the counts of `gender X` for different values of `X` (I checked for non-binary, etc. but there were no mentions.):
+Here are the counts of `gender X` for different values of `X` (There were no mentions of non-binary, etc.):

 | `male`   | 4854 |
 | `female` | 466  |